-“165.
+“195.
 I don’t expect you to believe me.”

 “I do believe you.
-That IQ is on a par with Stephen Hawking and Albert Einstein.”
+That IQ is on a par with Alan Turing, Stephen Hawking, and Albert Einstein.”

 Reynard Landsberg, the United States Attorney General popped up on both displays again.